Efrain-J-Mamani/Efrain-J-Mamani/README.md

 <img src="./img/fondo.jpg" align="center">

-- I am a Data Science student 🙍🏻‍♂️
+- I am a Data Science student. 🙍🏻‍♂️
 - I consider myself an optimistic person, accustomed to working in a dynamic and organized way, and I have a desire to improve and learn.✔
-- Currently I am dedicated to research in the area of Big Data.🔎
+- Currently I am dedicated to research in the area of ​​Big Data. 🔎

 ## Technologies that I use:🚀